 Best FAT Electric Bike

 This year we chose another Bulls Monster bike for the best Fat bike.
-The Bulls Monster ES Bosch includes all the essential features you’ll need to ride in all types of conditions.
+The Bulls Monster ES Bosch includes all the essential features you’ll need to ride in a range of conditions.
 This lightweight ebike enables maximum pedalling efficiency and power transfer, so you’ll always have the maximum power available when needed through slush, snow, sand – or whatever conditions you want to tackle.
 The comfortable riding position offered by the frame geometry means you can be out on the trails all day.

 In addition, this ebike is built with one of the best premium drive systems, the Bosch Performance Line CX Drive Unit.
 This system produces up to 75Nm of torque while the 500Wh Bosch battery offers a maximum range of over 105km’s with a recharge time of 3.5 hours.
 Traction and grip are provided by the RockShox Bluto suspension fork and the 4-inch-wide tires perform on all-terrain.